jkantr/node-scrypt2/README.md

 * It is designed to be future proof against attacks with future (and more advanced) hardware.
 * It is designed to defend against large scale custom hardware attacks.
 * It is production ready.
+* It does not arbitrarily limit password length to 72 bytes (ahem, bcrypt)
-* There is a scrypt library for most major scripting languages (Python, Ruby etc).
-Now this module provides the library for NodeJS :)
+* There is a scrypt library for most general purpose languages (Python, Ruby etc).

 I will end this section with a quote from Colin Percival (author of scrypt):